Joan McClintock: Post war career

 After the war McClintock completed her leaving certificate and then completed a Diploma of Social Studies at the University of Sydney which she completed in 1949.
 Also in 1949, on 15 November, she married Roland George McClintock who was studying law; they would go on to have four children together all sons who each ended up working in law.

 At the time of her marriage McClintock was not able to apply for paid work, however, she volunteered extensively with a number of organisations including the Marriage Guidance Council, the Legacy Club and the New South Wales Council of Social Service (NCOSS).
 She would later recal being 'practically put out' of the Australian Association of Social Workers for her objection, when volunteering at NCOSS, to use their centralised system to check claims made by people for emergency relief due to her belief that it implied a moral judgement on those making requests.

 In 1968 McClintock started working part-time, in paid employment, as an assistant executive officer with the Australian Council of Social Service (ACOSS) where she would work until 1983 in increasingly senior positions with her final position being of secretary-general from 1981 to 1983.
 In this role she consistently advocated for low-income and disadvantaged Australians and sought to raise awareness of social policy issues.
 She saw poverty as a 'lack of access to all those goods, services and information essential to full participation in the community' and not only a simple lack of money.

 McClintock retired in 1983, in part due to factional disputes within the organisation, leading to her resignation.

 Later life

 In retirement McClintock continued to volunteer and, in 1984, was appointed a member of the Order of Australia (AM) for her 'service to the community in the field of social welfare'.
-In 1989 she completed a bachelors degree in legal studies at Macquarie University.
+In 1989 she completed a bachelor's degree in legal studies at Macquarie University.

 McClintock died in Hunters Hill on 9 September 1996.